 The History Between Hops and Cannabis

 While cannabis has been around a fair amount longer than hops, our society is much more comfortable with the production of hops.
 Even though cannabis dates as far back as B.C., it is not a prevalent plant in our world today.
 Granted, the tides are turning quite a bit, and cannabis production is taking hold.
 Nevertheless, the use of hops still dates back to 77 to 79 AD.
 The use of hops in brewing was unheard of until around 822 AD.
-Brewing beer is not the only application of hops.
-There are records stating hops were once used to help with inflammation and as a sleep-aid.
 The history of hops is very similar to the journey of cannabis, and both are still gaining popularity in our society today.

 - Both of the plant’s leaves are “palmately lobed,” which is when its veins all meet at a common point.